Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

 Standards:
 ==========

-.. dropdown::  Is there something similar to the SPL standard?
+.. dropdown::  Is there something similar to the SPL Token Program?

     Yes, please read the `CIS-2 standard <https://proposals.concordium.software/CIS/cis-2.html>`_.
     The `CIS-2` standard can represent fungible and non-fungible tokens.